robiulhussainroni/iSchool/README.md

 Well, how about showing the specialitis of the school with image and the layout in Z pattern.

+### About Us ?

+In about us section, I want to tell about iSchool.
+Where it is available, Who is the directior of iSchool.. etc.

 <!-- Design Decisions -->

 **Color** : I'm choosing Teal as primary color.
 Teal represents creativity, stability and it's commonly used in education inductry.
 Open Color is here for me to find a great version of Teal.
 I also try to use Tints and Shades of Teal.
 As per for Secondary color, I haven't selected yet!